How to Grow a Dahlia

 6. Pests and Diseases

-• Common Pests: Aphids, slugs, and spider mites can affect dahlias.
-Handpick pests or use insecticidal soap for control.
+• Common pests: Aphids, slugs, and spider mites.
+Use hand-picking or insecticidal soap where needed.

 7. Harvesting and Enjoying Your Dahlias